Basic Purpose and Function:

 Reads & interprets ships drawings.

-Communicates frequently with internal and external contacts in the solicitation of subcontracted work efforts as potential scoping with customer.
+Communicates frequently with internal and external contacts in the solicitation of subcontracted work efforts as potential scoping with customers.

 Conducts ship checks to ensure scope of work is being properly estimated.